vesoft-inc/nebula-operator/doc/user/custom_config.md

 ### Dynamic runtime flags

-This a dynamic runtime flags table, the pod rolling update will not be triggered after you apply updates in the scenarios below:
+This a dynamic runtime flags table, the pod rolling update will not be triggered after you apply updates in the scenario:
-- All the flags in the filed `config` are in this table
+- All flags updated are in this table
-- The flag last updated is in this table

 | Flag                                          | Description                                                                                                                               | Default                                                                                                 |
 |:----------------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------------------------------------------------|